nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Intro
-The origin of the development is because of the few ziva animation rigs I once used in a project.
-I found a few interesting techniques and tricks in rigging the actual "skeleton".
-So a auto rigging tool for skeleton would be great as the first step of creature creation with muscles ...
+The starting point of the development is from some Ziva bone rigs I used in a movie project.
+The techniques in rigging the actual "skeleton" are inspiring.
+So it would be great to automate it for every animal in the world ...

-I have been writing autorigs with MEL and Maxscript for years but not in Python.
-Thanks to the great sharing of Nick Hughes in his Udemy course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I learn the proper way of tools dev using custom framework.
+I know Python but have not used it in making autorig yet.
+Thanks to the great sharing of Nick Hughes in his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I learn to build custom framework to simplify things and make tools the professional way.

 ## Features